mpostol/OPC-UA-OOI/SemanticData/AddressSpaceComplianceTestTool/README.md

 asp "XMLModels\DataTypeTest.NodeSet2.xml"
 ```

-The screen will contain a verbose listing of diagnostic messages related to the processing of the input file `DataTypeTest.NodeSet2.xml` The messages can be examined to improve the files used to populate the Address Space and remove any inconsistency against the OPC UA Specification 1.04.
+The screen will contain a verbose listing of diagnostic messages related to the processing of the input file `DataTypeTest.NodeSet2.xml` The messages can be examined to improve the files used to populate the `UA Address Space` and remove any inconsistency against the OPC UA Specification 1.04.

 ### How to Export Selected Model to ModelDesign